CyVerse-learning-materials/foss/docs/06_reproducibility_I.md

 <br>

 ## Computing Environment
+A computing environment is the combination of hardware, software, and network resources that provide the infrastructure for computing operations and user interactions.

 - **Hardware**: CPUs, GPUs, RAM
 - **Operating system & version**: many flavors of Linux, MacOS, Windows